kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) Each applicant must provide, in a form and manner acceptable to the FAA, a statement that each aircraft engine or propeller presented for type certification conforms to its type design.

 \(b\) Each applicant must submit a statement of conformity to the FAA for each aircraft or part thereof presented to the FAA for tests.
-This statement of conformity must include a statement that the applicant has complied with §21.33(a) (unless otherwise authorized under that paragraph).
+This statement of conformity must include a statement that the applicant has complied with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.33   Inspection and tests.|§21.33]](a) (unless otherwise authorized under that paragraph).

 \[Amdt.
 21-17, 32 FR 14926, Oct.
 28, 1967, as amended by Amdt.
 21-92, 74 FR 53386, Oct.
 16, 2009\]